 When it comes to solids, devices have been tested against dust and found to be dust tight.
 Anything with a "6" as the third character is as impervious to dust as can be tested and certified on this particular scale.

 - 7 = Survives being submerged in water up to 1m deep (normally for 30 minutes)

 It's probably worth noting, just because something is IP67 rated and great at lasting underwater, it may not be tested to withstand rain or spray from a jet of some kind.

 What does IP68 mean?

-The new iPhone XS is also IP68 rated, meaning that it should withstand any spills or drops that it encounters - it will be happy with complete submersion and Apple said that they tested this with a full range of liquids, not just water.
+The iPhone XS is also IP68 rated, meaning that it will be happy with complete submersion and Apple say that it tested this with a full range of liquids, not just water.

 What about IP65, IP53 or others?

 Often times you'll see products with more than one IP rating, and that's simply because they're tested for different kinds of water proofing.
 For instance, the Sony Xperia Z5 has both IP68 and IP65 rating.
 As mentioned already, the IP68 rating means it can survive being submerged.
 IP65 denotes that it's also good at handling spray.

 Technically, it's tested using water being projected by a 6.3mm nozzle.
 In real world use though, it just means it can survive the rain, or the shower.
 Just don't go spraying it with a pressure washer.

 HTC 10, as an other example has IP53, which means it's somewhat protected against dust, but not totally, and can live with spraying water, but not jets of water and certainly not being submerged.